List of Nakshatras

 In this guide, we’ve looked closer at Nakshatras, central to Vedic astrology.
 We’ve explored the list of Nakshatras, each with its traits, deities, and ruling planets.
 Start by learning about these, and you can better align your actions with cosmic energies, creating more harmony in your life.

-Nakshatras impact much more than astrology.
+Nakshatras have an impact much more than astrology.
 They shape cultural traditions, rituals, and even the timing of important events.
 Now that you’ve gained this knowledge, you can approach life with a deeper understanding of your cosmic identity.
 Whether you’re looking for guidance on personal growth or want to explore the spiritual meaning of the stars, Nakshatras can help you understand your path in the universe.

 In Vedic astrology, Nakshatras are lunar constellations that play a key role in shaping your birth chart.
 Unlike zodiac signs, which are based on the Sun’s position, Nakshatras focus on the Moon’s position at the time of your birth.
 Each Nakshatra has unique characteristics, energies, and qualities that affect your personality, behaviour, and life journey.